 The Reliant Robin got good gas mileage but it had the disadvantage of being a bit tippy.

 In 2010, a team of racing engineers from Lynchburg, Virginia won $5 million in the Progressive Insurance Automotive X Prize.
 The Edison2 Very Light Car (below) carries four people, obviously small and very close friends, and gets 102 miles to the gallon.

-The Sunraycer was built by General Motors in 1987; it won an 1,800-mile race without using any gasoline at all.
-As its name suggests, it was solar powered but it had a few drawbacks; it only carried one person and had no trunk.
+The Sunraycer was built by General Motors in 1987; it won a 1,800-mile race without using any gasoline at all.
+As its name suggests, it was solar powered, but it had a few drawbacks; it only carried one person and had no trunk.
 History does not record whether or not there was room for a pair of fuzzy dice.

 - “Nobody’s Fuel.”
 Snopes.com, March 12, 2011.